Data Validation (Backend)

 Adding the ajCheckDataItem function

 After the data dictionary has been set up, it is time to add the formula to validate the input against the data dictionary.
-In the ValidateCustomerInfo worksheet, add three columns next to the input fields.
-These columns will be the output of the ajCheckDataItem function. ajCheckDataItem will return #Value! when it fails the validation.
-Please note that REST API will encounter error when there has error values in the output range.
-Thus, we add a output table and using IFERROR formula to replace error with empty string.
+In the ValidateCustomerInfo worksheet, add two columns next to the Input column.
+These two columns will be the output of the ajCheckDataItem function which has two parts.
+The first column contains the transformed value and the second column contains the error message if there is any.

 ajCheckDataItem(Header, Data, Data_dictionary, [Error_definition], [Transform])

-As ajCheckDataItem returns a range of values, it should be set as an array formula.
-Select cell D7:F11, input the following formula as shown in B4 and press CTRL+ SHIFT+ ENTER to make it become an Array Formula.
+As ajCheckDataItem returns a range of values, it should be input as an array formula.
+Select cell D7:E11, input the following formula as shown in B4 and press CTRL+ SHIFT+ ENTER to make it become an Array Formula.
 Note that an IF function with the condition, AlchemyJ_FunctionPoint="Validate Customer Info", is used to make sure ajCheckDataItem will only run when function point Validate Customer Info is run.

-Below is an example of input values that can pass validation.
-Name has been converted to title case capitalization and Gender has been converted to upper case.
-The third return column will be TRUE means all input values are valid.
+- Below is an example of input values that can pass validation.
+Name has been converted to capitalize case and Gender has been converted to upper case.